lfost42/quizsail2/README.md

 ## List of updates for QuizSail 2.0

+#### Generate Quizzes With Questions Marked as Incorrect
+At the end of each session, options are given to genereate a new quiz with:

+🔥 All questions
+🔥 All questions weighted (questions are added the number of times they were answered incorrectly)
+🔥 Questions marked incorrect on the first try
+🔥 Questions marked incorrect 2x during the session
+🔥 Questions marked incorrect 3x during the session
+🔥 Question marked incorrect 4 or more times during the session

 #### Refresh Quiz
 🔥 Log functionality that keeps track of all successful first attempts for the last 10 sessions.
 🔥 Option to prune logs once there are 5 in case there are sessions that were deleted prior to starting a new one.
 🔥 Option to refresh a quiz after 5 sessions: removes the questions that were answered correctly on the first try at least 3 out of the last 5 sessions.
 Original quiz is moved to the "retired" directory.

-#### Refresh Quiz (in progress)
+#### Review Mode
 ✅ Scroll through all questions, answers and explanations.
-*️ Current functionality is server-side only *️
-🔲 Add or modify current explanation.
+✅ Add or modify current explanation
-🔲 Modify current answer.
+✅ Modify current answer
-🔲 Modify current question.
+✅ Modify current question
-🔲 Modify current choice.
+✅ Modify current choice
-🔲 Add a new choice.
-🔲 Add a new question.
+✅ Add a new choice

+#### File Management
+📁 Retire quizzes
+📁 Un-retire quizzes
+📁 Delete quizzes from retired directory
+📁 Delete logs

 #### Navigation and Features
-☑️ [Delete All Sessions] option added to Start.
+☑️ [Delete All Sessions] option added to Start
-☑️ [Return to Start] link added to quiz page.
+☑️ [Return to Start] button added to quiz page
-☑️ Sessions deleted upon completion.
+☑️ Sessions deleted upon completion
-☑️ New quizzes are dynamically added to start menu (add json files to the public/quizzes folder).
+☑️ New quizzes are dynamically added to start menu (add json files to the public/quizzes folder)
-☑️ Avoids giving the same question twice in a row (mostly) unless it's the last question.
+☑️ Avoids giving the same question twice in a row (mostly) unless it's the last question
-☑️ Explanations added to the result if available (need to populate the "e" item in the json file).
+☑️ Explanations added to the result if available (need to populate the "e" item in the json file or use 'Review' mode)

 #### Formatting quiz text flexibility
-⚙️ Able to parse line breaks using \n.
+⚙️ Able to parse line breaks using \n
-⚙️ Text font switches to monotype when wrapped in < code > tags.
+⚙️ Text font switches to monotype when wrapped in < code > tags
+⚙️ Accessibility styling to make hover, active, and focused elements more visible
+⚙️ Quiz name and mode added to footer
+⚙️ Stats moved to footer

 #### Other Helper Scripts
 📃 [codify.py](scripts/quiz_generators/) takes input text, wraps it in < code > tags, adds line breaks, and outputs it into a single line to past back into a quiz json file.